lino-framework/lino/docs/tutorials/polls.rst

 One way to define custom actions is to decorate a model method with the :func:`dd.action <lino.core.actions.action>` decorator.

-The decorator itself can have keyword parameters to specify information about the action.
+The decorator can have keyword parameters to specify information about the action.
 In practice these may be :attr:`label <lino.core.actions.Action.label>`, :attr:`help_text <lino.core.actions.Action.help_text>` and